 A warm welcome to the Magnificent Meerkats Class!

-Our Magnificent Meerkats Year 3 class are taught by Mrs Pegg and supported by Miss De Mooij and Mrs Ruff.
+Our Magnificent Meerkats Year 3 class are taught by Mrs Pegg and supported by Miss De Mooij, Mrs Ruff and Mrs Richardson.

 On our class page, we will celebrate our wonderful learning and there will be important information too.